Modern Family: Season 6

 The show's sixth season received highly positive reviews from TV critics, with some claiming that it was an improvement over the last few seasons.
 This season has a rating of 100% on Rotten Tomatoes based on 7 reviews, with an average score of 7.67/10.
 Joshua Alston and Gwen Ihnat The A.V.
 Club have awarded the majority of episodes a "B" grade or higher – with particular praise for "The Day We Almost Died" and "Closet?
 You'll Love It!" – marking an improvement over the repeated "C" grade given throughout the previous season's former half.
 "Connection Lost" received high critical acclaim, with many praising the episode's writing, originality and "success in transcending what could have been a gimicky episode".
 In her review for "Closet?
 You'll Love It!"
 Gwen Ihnat of The A.V.
 Club stated that the episode represents "all the reasons why we still watch Modern Family" and awarded the episode an A−.
 On the same site, David Kallison reviewed "Grill, Interrupted", saying: "This season proves that sitcoms can survive on solid characters and solid jokes."

 Season 7

-The seventh season received mixed-to-positive reviews from critics with many critics calling it similar to the fourth and fifth seasons.
+The seventh season received positive reviews from critics with many critics calling it similar to the fourth and fifth seasons.
 On Rotten Tomatoes, this season is rated 67% with 6 reviews and an average rating of 6.5/10.
 Kyle Fowle from The A.V.
 Club had a very mixed reaction to the season, only giving one episode an A− or higher.
 Fowle felt the season was frustrating, believing the season would be defined "by its lack of character progress and overstuffed episodes."